jikurata/taste/README.md

 taste.test('Resolves test in 6000ms', () => {
-    asyncFn(); // test resolves after timeout fn triggers taste.timeout(7000); // Change test timeout to 7000ms to prevent the test from throwing before asyncFn is called.
+    asyncFn(); // test resolves after timeout fn triggers taste.timeout(7000); // Change test timeout to 7000ms to prevent the test from throwing before the timer triggers.
 Default timeout is 5000ms
 });
 ```
 ## Plans